pradeep-reks/javascript-interview-questions/README.md

 10. ### What are lambda expressions or arrow functions

-    An arrow function is a shorter/concise syntax for a function expression and does not have its own **this, arguments, super, or new.target**.
+    An arrow function is a shorter/concise syntax for a function expression and it doesn't have function keyword and return keywodand does not have its own **this, arguments, super, or new.target**.
 These functions are best suited for non-method functions, and they cannot be used as constructors.

     Some of the examples of arrow functions are listed as below,
     ```javascript